real-jame/realjame-old/src/blog/_posts/2023-03-17-general-update.md

 ## Conclusion

-Not only am I sorry to people following me and reading these posts for this inactivity, I want to apologize to myself, for failing to be productive for so long.
+Not only am I sorry to people following me and reading these posts for this inactivity, I want to apologize to myself for failing to be productive for so long.
 Metaphorically speaking, I vow to wake up and start moving again.
 That is the mantra I want to follow.

 That's all I have for now.
 Thank you so much for reading!